Ukraine minister says east Ukraine fighting could resume soon

 Baltic states Lithuania, Estonia and Latvia, all NATO members and with ethnic Russian minorities, fear they could become a target of Kremlin pressure after the pro-Moscow rebellion in Ukraine that has put Russia at loggerheads with the West.

-The defense ministers of the three countries signed a memorandum of understanding on Thursday to consider joint procurement of medium-range air defense systems, which they currently lack.
+The defence ministers of the three countries signed a memorandum of understanding on Thursday to consider joint procurement of medium-range air defence systems, which they currently lack.

-"Today we had a very good discussion how we can develop our joint air defense system for the Baltic countries," Latvian Defence Minister Raimonds Vejonis told the news conference.
+"Today we had a very good discussion how we can develop our joint air defence system for the Baltic countries," Latvian Defence Minister Raimonds Vejonis told the news conference.

 (Reporting by Andrius Sytas; writing by Anna Ringstrom and Niklas Pollard; editing by Ralph Boulton)